Build a transaction

 helper

-And we finally have our fully signed transaction!
+And we finally have our fully signed and sendable transaction!
 In the next article, we'll learn how to send it and wait for its confirmation but before we do, here's our updated createMint

 function including everything we've learned so far.